NHPG Bylaws

 The Board of Directors shall consist of the officers of the Guild and no more than six members appointed by the Chairman.
 The officers shall serve for a term of two years, or until their successors have been elected.
 Officers may run for a second term.

 4.2.
-The terms of office of the appointed directors shall be one year and shall expire at the conclusion of the next Annual Meeting.
+The appointed directors' office terms shall be one year and expire at the conclusion of the next Annual Meeting.
 Board appointees may be added at any time, based on need.
 Members appointed to the Board of Directors shall serve, in part, in support of the officers, by conducting tasks associated with the duties of the office.

 4. 3.
 Vacancies